jpetuchovas/dev-env-setup/manual-steps.md

 * Editor -> General -> Editor Tabs -> Appearance -> Check "Mark modified (*)".
 * Editor -> Code Style -> Java -> Tabs and Indents -> Change "Tab size" and
   "Indent" to 2 as well as "Continuation indent" to 4.
+* Editor -> Code Style -> Java -> Imports -> Change "Class count to use import
+  with '\*'" and "Names count to use static import with '*'" to 100.
 * Editor -> Code Style -> Scala -> Scalafmt -> Check "Reformat on file save".
 * Editor -> Inlay Hints -> Code vision -> Uncheck "Code author".
 * Tools -> Actions on Save -> Check "Reformat code" for Java and Scala.